Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 The curve allows decorative gems or other components to stand out more than a straight barbell.
 A downside, though, might be the barbell's tendency to flip inwards.

 Bar-type jewelry will have a bar with a ball on each end.
-They can also be used on a fresh forward helix piercing in place of a labret stud.
+They can also be used on a fresh Forward Helix piercing in place of a labret stud.
 Because of the anatomy of the ear, a curved barbell may be more comfortable to wear than a straight one.

 However, most piercers will recommend wearing a straight bar during the healing process to minimize any risk of complications.